 Video © Gagosian.
-Film credits: Helen Frankenthaler, interviewed by Nancy Miller, Frankenthaler’s East 83rd Street studio, New York, 1977.
-Courtesy Albright-Knox Art Gallery.
-Videographer: Chris Crossman; Helen Frankenthaler speaking at Hunter College, April 28, 1965.
-Courtesy Helen Frankenthaler Foundation Archives, New York; Helen Frankenthaler speaking at Duke University, November 2, 1983.
-Courtesy Helen Frankenthaler Foundation Archives, New York; Frankenthaler in her East 83rd Street studio working on Rapunzel (1974), April 1974.
-Photo: Edward Youkilis.
-Courtesy Helen Frankenthaler Foundation Archives, New York; Special thanks to the Helen Frankenthaler Foundation, New York, especially Elizabeth Smith and Sarah Haug; All artwork by Helen Frankenthaler © 2016 Helen Frankenthaler Foundation, Inc./Artists Rights Society (ARS), New York.
+Film credits: Helen Frankenthaler, interviewed by Nancy Miller, Frankenthaler’s East 83rd Street studio, New York, 1977: courtesy Albright-Knox Art Gallery; videographer: Chris Crossman.
+Helen Frankenthaler speaking at Hunter College, April 28, 1965: courtesy Helen Frankenthaler Foundation Archives, New York.
+Helen Frankenthaler speaking at Duke University, November 2, 1983: courtesy Helen Frankenthaler Foundation Archives, New York.
+Helen Frankenthaler in her East 83rd Street studio working on Rapunzel (1974), April 1974: photo: Edward Youkilis, courtesy Helen Frankenthaler Foundation Archives, New York.
+Special thanks to the Helen Frankenthaler Foundation, New York, especially Elizabeth Smith and Sarah Haug.
+All artwork by Helen Frankenthaler © 2016 Helen Frankenthaler Foundation, Inc./Artists Rights Society (ARS), New York.
 All words by Helen Frankenthaler © 2016 Helen Frankenthaler Foundation, Inc.

 October 4, 2016

-Line into Color, Color into Line: Helen Frankenthaler, Paintings, 1962–1987, currently on view at Gagosian Beverly Hills, comprises eighteen canvases by Frankenthaler from a twenty-five year time span, selected to reveal how the renowned abstract painter articulated the relationship between drawing and color during this period.
+Line into Color, Color into Line: Helen Frankenthaler, Paintings, 1962–1987, presented at Gagosian Beverly Hills, comprises eighteen canvases by Frankenthaler from a twenty-five-year time span, selected to reveal how the renowned abstract painter articulated the relationship between drawing and color during this period.
 To mark the occasion, Gagosian and the Helen Frankenthaler Foundation are pleased to bring you this video of rare archive footage of Frankenthaler on the subject of line and color.

 John Elderfield and Lauren Mahony discuss Helen Frankenthaler and her work from 1959 to 1962.